Authentication & Access

 A listing of access management federations is available at refeds.org

-Find a listing of federations that Elsevier participates in on Scopus (click the arrow next to the box labeled "Select your group or region")
+Find a listing of federations that Elsevier participates in on Scopus (choose Other Institution login to get to the list of federations that participate)

 |On Scopus or directly through your library portal.|